sanity-labs/figma-library-maintenance-tools/README.md

 })
 ```

-All eight tools support `fileData`.
+All tools support `fileData`.
 The autolayout and radius linters additionally accept `variablesData`.
 The text style linter accepts `textStylesData`.

 ---